Akirara/MovieRecommenderSystem/README.md

 ### recommender
 The Recommender class implements prediction model based on SVD and model persistence

+Since it costs a lot of time to train the SVD model, you can use:

+    model = Recommender.load('record.pickle')

+to load the trained model directly

 ### svd
 Implement matrix factorization using gradient descent